espressif/esp-at/docs/en/AT_Command_Set/Wi-Fi_AT_Commands.rst

 Notes
 ^^^^^

--  For the query command, only when the ESP station is connected to an AP can its IP address be queried.
+-  For the query command, only when the ESP station is connected to an AP or the static IP address is configured can its IP address be queried.
 -  The configuration changes will be saved in the NVS area if :ref:`AT+SYSSTORE=1 <cmd-SYSSTORE>`.
 -  The Set Command correlates with the commands that set DHCP, such as :ref:`AT+CWDHCP <cmd-DHCP>`.